karush17/ECE1504-Project/README.md

 - [ ] [Modeling Interaction via the Principle of Maximum Causal Entropy](https://www.cs.cmu.edu/~bziebart/publications/maximum-causal-entropy.pdf)

 ## Introduction
-- [ ] Walk over the high level ideas in the paper and inform the reader about what they emphasize on
+- [ ] Walk over the high-level ideas in the paper and inform the reader about what they emphasize on
 - [ ] Highlight the key findings and aspects of the work
-- [ ] Discuss the pros/cons at a very high level
+- [ ] Discuss the pros/cons at a very high-level

 ## Related Work
 - [ ] Throw light on the review carried out by the paper